0039: Coquisera, Cueva de (Codisera, Cueva de)

 Valero Enrique y Soriano Ángel, 2007 has an area map showing the following sites: Rio Seco, Cueva Brazada, Torca de Blas, Cueva de La Pila, Cueva de Coquisera and Cueva del Coverón.
 The same publication has the length of the cave as 2900m and depth 260m.

 The entrance was found fenced-off in August 2021.
 Also noted was a tube (not shown on the survey) at the northern edge of the entrance and, a few metres beyond, an undocumented cave (#5091).
-For permanent rigging by the Colectivo Piezo see the note at the end of this description.

 A large, goat-sheltering entrance at the head of a valley leads to an large vadose canyon.
 The passage levels out at the base of the entrance slope and meets a 5m pot.

 At the bottom of the pot, about 70m of passage runs in both directions, mostly below the main passage.
-As the roof of the lower passage is boulders, it looks as if it is only these which separate the two passages.
+As the roof of the lower passage is boulders, it looks as if it is only these which separate the two routes.
 Towards the entrance, the passage slopes up after a 3m climb down, and ends at a crawl and choke.
 In the opposite direction the passage ends at a boulder choke.

-A careful walk round the left (handline rigged, August 2018) or right of the pot leads to an alcove on the right with charcoal and some pottery.
+A walk round the left (handline rigged, August 2018) or right of the pot leads to an alcove on the right with charcoal and some pottery.
 The first lake is meet shortly after this with a inlet passage high on the right hand wall which should be bolted to.
 Further in, a ledge on the left provides access to a high level gallery, Galeria de las 400 Pesetas, running off on the right.
 One hundred metres along this route, on the left, three shafts enter from the surface, 40m above.
 (See anon., 2000e.
 The AEC Lobetum have surveyed and drawn out the 7 shafts that connect with Coquisera).
 The gallery reduces in size until a 90m shaft is reached.
 At the base is a narrow streamway.
 An awkward traverse over the pitch leads to a continuation of the passage and "further 95m pitches", explored in 1988.
 The re-exploration of this area, started in Easter 1994 and continued in the summer, discovered a major extension after traversing over the main shaft to a second pit.

 Thirty five metres down the shaft, on the north side, a large passage can be swung into.
 The 6 x 5m stomp chokes after some 80m.
 A passage to east can be traversed into which chokes after 10m.
 Directly opposite the northern passage is the large entry to the southern passage which can be gained by a traverse.
 This large passage chokes after 230m after passing through a 30m wide chamber.
 This level, at an altitude of about 440m, appears to come close to the surface at the head of the massive valley which runs south behind Coquisera.
 A weak molephone link was achieved between the passage above and the surface.